 Office of Title IX Initiatives (TIX)

-TIX offers professional staff trained to provide support, information, resources, and referrals to all community members impacted by sexual misconduct, domestic violence and stalking.
+offers professional staff trained to provide support, information, resources, and referrals to all community members impacted by sexual misconduct, dating and domestic violence, and stalking.